 Footsteps is legally licensed to only work with individuals 18 and over.
 Most people that come to Footsteps are in their 20s and 30s, but we also have a growing group of members in their 40s and 50s.
 If you are younger than 18, you can be in touch with us, but cannot join Footsteps.
 You can also check out The Door, a youth organization that serves people 21 and younger.

-People of all sexual orientations are welcome at Footsteps.
+People of all sexual orientations and gender identities are welcome at Footsteps.
 About 20% of our members identify as LGBTQ.
 You may additionally want to be in touch with other organizations that serve LGBTQ individuals including:

 We take our members’ privacy very seriously.
 Potential members meet with a staff person before they join Footsteps.
 We do our best to make sure that your first meeting with Footsteps staff will take place when there are no other members around.
 All of our members are required to sign a confidentiality form that details our confidentiality policy.
 Our files are secure, and only accessible to the staff team.